Anabela Braz Pires

-Anabela Braz Pires (born 22 September 1976 in Almada) is a Portuguese singer and musical theatre actress, best known in Portugal by her first name, Anabela.
+Anabela Braz Pires (born 22 September 1976 in Almada) is a Portuguese singer and musical theatre actress, best known in Portugal mononymously by her first name, Anabela.

 Her career in music has spanned over decades, and she is well known for representing Portugal at the Eurovision Song Contest, her work as a solo recording artist, and her work in musical theatre collaborating with producer Filipe La Féria.
 In a 2006 interview with Selecções do Reader's Digest, she joked that in the national consciousness, she went from being known as "the Eurovision girl" to "the La Féria girl."

 Early life and career

 Anabela Braz Pires was born on 22 September 1976 in Almada, Portugal, a suburb of Lisbon situated across the Tagus River.
 She started singing professionally at the age of eight, participating in various children's festivals.
 In 1989, at age 12, she won the Grande Noite do Fado.
 That year she represented Portugal at the UNICEF Song Festival in the Netherlands where she received second place and won the Danny Kaye Award for Best Interpreter.

 In 1991, she participated in the Sopot International Song Festival representing Portugal with the song "Brother."
 From there, she released albums in 1991 and 1992, Anabela and Encanto (Charm), released on the Ovação fado music label.